nextcloud/documentation/admin_manual/index.rst

 Maintenance
 ===========

-This chapter covers maintenance tasks such as updating or migrating to a new version.
+This sections describes the maintenance tasks associated with the ownCloud server (for example, updating or migrating to a new version of ownCloud).
+It contains the following topics:

 * :doc:`maintenance/enable_maintenance`
 * :doc:`maintenance/migrating`